Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

 Compatibility warning
 ---------------------

+Some module blocks are not sortable: they use closures instead of a simple object/method callable.

-For use with module `Mapping`, you must change the file `modules/Mapping/Module.php`:
+So to make them orderable, closures should be replaced by raw callable.
+For example, for module `Mapping`, the file `modules/Mapping/Module.php` must be
+updated:
 ```
 101      $sharedEventManager->attach(
 102         'Omeka\Controller\Site\Item',